kg4zow/remarkable.jms1.info/src/info/first.md

 I have an [iPad cover](https://www.amazon.com/gp/product/B0B1XM1F37/) which has rubber bumpers that fully surround the top, bottom, and sides of the iPad.
 I have NEVER had the iPad fall out of the cover.
 I'm not sure yet, but I may look for a different folio, one which *securely* holds the tablet.

+The folio doesn't have a feature where it puts the tablet to sleep when the cover is closed.
+Which makes sense - the e-ink display only consumes power while the display's contents are being changed, so there's no real harm in *not* putting the unit to sleep.

 ## Software

 ### Built-in software